Skip to content

 areNpcsAggressive: "globaltag global_areNPCsAggressive"

-This condition is met only when the player holds the specified quest item in their hand.
 The offhand will be checked instead of the main hand if the offhand keyword is added.
 Amount cannot be set here, though it may be checked with the item condition.

 Example